-The main power consumption in a disc stack centrifuge is by the drive motor.
+The drive motor is the main power consumption in a disc stack centrifuge.
 It is industry practice to calculate the kW required per m3 or gallon of fluid processed.

 Several design improvements in centrifuges have led to reduced power consumption.
 There are certain specific areas where the design changes have been most beneficial.

-The reduction of drive train losses from belt & gear drive transmissions are achieved with direct-drive configurations with inverters.
+The reduction of drive train losses from belt & gear drive transmissions is achieved with direct-drive configurations with inverters.